moztom/vww-latency/README.md

 # VWW iOS Benchmarking Harness

-Supporting repository for the MSc dissertation project: "Building Lightweight Neural Networks" by Thomas Morris.
+Supporting repository for the MSc dissertation project: "Building Lightweight Neural Networks".

 This repository contains the iOS benchmarking harness for the deployment and evaluation component of the project.